Bruce Pearl: Southern Indiana (1992–2001)

 In 1992, Pearl got his first head-coaching job, at Southern Indiana (USI).
 He inherited a Screaming Eagles team that had won just 10 games in the previous season.
 Pearl posted a 22–7 record in his first season and led the Eagles to 9 consecutive NCAA D-II tournaments in addition to winning 4 Great Lakes Valley Conference titles.

-In 1994, USI finished with a 28–4 record in route to a loss in the D-II championship game; in 1995, the Eagles won 29 games and claimed the D–II championship behind National Player of the Year Stan Gouard.
+In 1994, USI finished with a 28–4 record en route to a loss in the D-II championship game; in 1995, the Eagles won 29 games and claimed the D–II championship behind National Player of the Year Stan Gouard.
 A team from the GLVC played for the National Championship every year after his first season at USI.
 Pearl was named the NABC Division II coach of the year after his national championship.
 He left USI with a 231–46 record over nine years.

 Milwaukee (2001–2005)

 Despite Pearl's success at turning Southern Indiana into a major power, it took him almost a decade to return to Division I. Reportedly, he was blackballed by the Division I college coaching fraternity for his role in revealing violations at Illinois by submitting a different accusation.

 Pearl took over as head coach of Milwaukee (UWM) in 2001.
 In just four seasons, he compiled 86 wins (including a school-record 26 in 2005, and a new Horizon League record for winning percentage) and led Milwaukee to their first NCAA tournament appearances in 2003 and 2005.
 Pearl led them to the Horizon League tournament title in both of those years.
 He also led the school to its first ever NIT bid, as well as its first-ever NCAA D–I postseason victory, in 2004.
 Milwaukee's 2005 NCAA Tournament run capped the best season in school history, as the Panthers won both the regular season and conference tournament titles, defeating the Detroit Titans in the championship game.
 Using an intense full-court press, the Panthers scored two upsets in three days over Alabama and Boston College to advance to the Sweet Sixteen, where they fell to eventual national runner-up Illinois.
 The Panthers finished their season 26–6 and were ranked in the coaches poll at the end of the season for the first time ever (#23).
 Pearl left UWM after the 2005 season, his fourth, as the Horizon League's leader in all-time winning percentage (51–13, 79.7%).